Create custom shape libraries to share with company-wide.

 Custom libraries make working with your own graphics and icons a breeze.
 You can quickly and easily import your own libraries and use your custom shapes.
 Alternatively, you can create a custom library from an existing diagram, as you will learn how to do in this exercise.

-We’ll be working with the Azure template diagram.
+We’ll be working with the Azure 2 template diagram.

 Copy some shapes from the symbol library into your custom library.

 Note: You can only insert shapes or groups of shapes from the drawing area, so make sure you delete any you don’t want to leave in the diagram after you have dragged them into your custom library.

 Drag and drop the selected shape or group of shapes from the drawing area into your custom library.

 You can also drag and drop image files from your computer into your custom library.

 You can use the scratchpad to create your own (quick) custom library, but only you can see your scratchpad.
 If you want your colleagues to be able to use the shapes in your scratchpad, you’ll need to create and save a custom library with those shapes/images (as you can see above).
 You can work with the scratchpad in the same way as with a custom library.

 Drag and drop the selected shape or group of shapes from the drawing area into the scratchpad.